Courses and Credits

-Students who are interested in studying abroad should consult with their advisor and the Education Abroad Office early in their career to determine how an abroad experience can fit into their academic and personal goals.
-In consultation with their advisor and their education abroad counselor, students can select coursework that advances them to graduation in meaningful ways.
+Students who are interested in studying abroad should consult with their advisor and the Experiential Global Learning office early in their career to determine how an abroad experience can fit into their academic and personal goals.
+In consultation with their advisor and their Experiential Global Learning counselor, students can select coursework that advances them to graduation in meaningful ways.

 Courses taken abroad are taken in residence and can align with courses taught at UConn.
 Students who wish to have an abroad course that appears on their UConn transcript as foreign study (signified by the number X993 on their transcript) reviewed for the possibility of meeting a CLAS General Education content area I class (CA1 A-E) my complete a Substitution Request Form.
 Please be prepared to provide a copy of the syllabus (in English) for review.

 Visit the Courses and Credits section of our Forms page for a list of course enrollment registration forms, including: